fbsql/fbsql/README.md

 	All you need is <abbr title="Java Database Connectivity">JDBC</abbr> driver for your database.</li>
 	<br>
 	<li><strong>Q.</strong> What about performance?</li>
-	<li><strong>A.</strong> FBSQL was designed with performance in mind with out of the box support of connection pooling, ETag-optimized HTTP communication, compressed responses and static «warmed up» queries with no interaction with underlying database.</li>
+	<li><strong>A.</strong> FBSQL was designed with performance in mind.
+FBSQL out of the box supports connection pooling, ETag-optimized HTTP communication, compressed responses and static «warmed up» queries with no interaction with underlying database.</li>
 </ul>

 <h3>Comparison of FBSQL distributions:</h3>